aneoconsulting/ArmoniK.Api/.docs/content/2.usage/use-armonik-api-in-an-angular-app.md

 In Angular, it is a convention to add the `.service` suffix in the filename and to name the service with the suffix `Service`.
 ::

-Then, we will inject our `ResultClient` in the service:
+Then, you will inject the `ResultClient` in the service:

 ```typescript [partitions-grpc.service.ts]
 import { Injectable, inject } from '@angular/core';